RensVlooswijk/PIT-Internship/README.md

 ### 4.
 > What are the key steps and best practices for creating a successful proof of concept for a new product or technology?

-Creating a successful proof of concept involves several key steps:
+To create a successful proof of concept you need to involve several steps:

-- Identify the problem: Make sure you have a clear understanding of the problem you're trying to solve and how your new product or technology can address it.
+- Identify the problem: Start by making sure you have a good understanding of the problem that you are trying to solve, and how your project can address it.
-- Define success criteria: Determine what outcomes would indicate success for your proof of concept.
+- Definition of success: In semester 3 we learned about the definition of done, which is really similar.
+But it means to know beforehand when your proof of concept is successful.
-- Develop a prototype: Create a simplified version of your product or technology that focuses on testing the core functionality.
+- Develop a prototype: Create a simple but working version of your project that only focuses on the main functionality.
-- Test and gather feedback: Use your prototype to test your assumptions and gather feedback from potential users.
+- Test and gather feedback: Follow this up by using the prototype to test your project and get feedback.
-- Analyze results and make decisions: Based on the feedback and results of your tests, make decisions about whether and how to proceed with development.
+- Analyze results and make decisions: And finally you need to make decisions about whether you want to proceed based on given feedback.

-Best practices include involving potential users in the testing and feedback process, being open to negative feedback and ready to make changes, and focusing on learning and improvement rather than trying to get everything perfect in the initial version.
+These are the steps I found to be the most useful for me.
+This helped me create a proper proof of concept.
+After which I started with a MVP but there was not enough time in my semester to complete that as much as I originally wanted.

 [Return to table of contents](#table-of-contents)